sarakendig/CPS121/README.md

 ...Changes in the economy have determined that for the Fed-Ups shipping company, a surcharge will be assessed on all packages that meet certain criteria.
 The surcharge is a function of the characteristics of the package and the zip code to which it is sent.
-......1.
+... ...1.
 The regular charges for shipping are calculated as follows:
- .........a.
+ ... ... ...a.
 For all weights five pounds and under, the shipping cost is $12.00.
  .........b.
 For all weights over five pounds, the charge is calculated as follows:
  ............If length * width * height is:
 ............o greater than 5 and less than or equal to 15, the shipping cost is 14.00